Explicit Convergence Rates of Greedy and Random Quasi-Newton Methods: Numerical Experiments

 Moreover, given a point $\vw \in \sR^d$, we need to be able to perform the following two actions:

 and for a given $\vh \in\sR^d$,

 Thus, both the above operations have a cost of $O(nd)$.
 Furthermore, note that

-We get the Lipschitz constant of $\nabla f(\vw)$ can be taken as $L = \frac{\lambda_{\max}(\mX\mX^\top)}{4} + \gamma$, and $\varkappa = L/\gamma$.
-Additionally, we take data from the LIBSVM collection of real-world data sets for binary classification problems \citep{chang2011libsvm}.
-And we do not apply the \textit{correction strategy} (i.e., $\tilde{\mG}_k=(1+Mr_k)\mG_k$) shown in Algorithm \ref{algo:general-quasi} recommended by \citet[Section 5.2]{rodomanov2021greedy}.
+We obtain that the Lipschitz constant of $\nabla f(\vw)$ can be taken as $L = \frac{\lambda_{\max}(\mX\mX^\top)}{4} + \gamma$, and $\varkappa = L/\gamma$.
+Additionally, we take data from the LIBSVM collection of real-world datasets for binary classification problems \citep{chang2011libsvm}.
+And we \textit{do not} apply the \textit{correction strategy} (i.e., $\tilde{\mG}_k=(1+Mr_k)\mG_k$) shown in Algorithm \ref{algo:general-quasi} recommended by \citet[Section 5.2]{rodomanov2021greedy}.
 In order to simulate the local convergence, we use the same initialization after running several standard Newton's steps to make the measure $\norm{\nabla f(\vw_0)}$ small (around $10^{-2} \sim 10^0$).
 We compare $\norm{\nabla f(\vw_k)}$ obtained by different methods.

 We show the results in Figure \ref{fig:sr1-bfgs}.
-As we can see, the general picture is the same as for the previous objective.
+As we can see, the general picture is the same as the Regularized Log-Sum-Exp.
 In particular, SR1-type methods are still faster than BFGS-type methods, and the greedy algorithms also converge more rapidly than the random algorithms.
 GrBFGSv1 and RaBFGSv1 are faster than RaBFGSv2 in a small condition number case in Figure \ref{fig:logis-1}, but they become slower than RaBFGSv2 when the condition number becomes huge in Figures \ref{fig:logis-0.1} and \ref{fig:logis-0.01}.
 Therefore, we think our RaBFGSv2 which uses scaled direction indeed has less dependence on the condition number as our theory shows.

-In addition, we also compare the running time of each method with a classical first-order method: accelerated gradient descent (AGD) following \cite{nesterov2003introductory}.
-We run the standard AGD algorithm for $25000$ epochs with the same setting in Figure \ref{fig:logis-0.01}.
-As Figure \ref{fig:sr1-bfgs-time} shows, not surprisingly, we could discover the benefit of quasi-Newton methods in running time due to their superlinear convergence rates.